lemoncloud-io/eurekabox-front/README.md

 EurekaBox is a powerful SaaS (Software as a Service) documentation platform, available exclusively through [EurekaCodes](https://eureka.codes/).
 It provides teams with an intuitive document editor to create, share, and manage documentation efficiently, enabling team members to focus on their work while maintaining clear and accessible documentation.

-## 🌟 Getting Started with EurekaBox
+## 🌟 Getting Started with EurekaCodes

 1. Visit [EurekaCodes](https://eureka.codes/) to subscribe to the service
 2. Create your workspace through the EurekaCodes dashboard